nicholaswilde/recipes/docs/breads/baguettes.md

 Mix and knead water, starter, instant yeast, all-purpose flour, and salt together — by hand, mixer or bread machine set on the dough cycle — to make a soft, somewhat smooth dough; it should be cohesive, but the surface may still be a bit rough.
 If you're using a stand mixer, knead for about 4 minutes on medium-low speed (speed 2 on a KitchenAid); the finished dough should stick a bit at the bottom of the bowl.
+If kneading by hand, let the dough rest for 15 minutes and then give it a set of bowl folds, flip, and cover.

 ### Step 4